matafokka/AerialWare/README.md

     ```
 6. Close the program.
 It is your responsibility to do this.
 You may want to leave the program and re-process results so user will not go through the whole stuff again.

-You can find the documentation [here]https://github.com/matafokka/AerialWare/wiki/AerialWare-API
+You can find the documentation [here]: https://github.com/matafokka/AerialWare/wiki/AerialWare-API

 # I wanna translate AerialWare!
 Awesome!
 Just follow these steps: